collis96/Calculator/README.md

+# Calculator Application (Mobile, Android)

-This is my first android project, a simple calculator application.
+This is my first dive into mobile application development.